 Milestone #3: Community Assessment

+Date first survey completed: May 6, 2016.
 The surveys were placed in 410 mailboxes and distributed to 28 housing units, with 62 responses

 Milestone #4: Action Plan

-Items in initial action plan:
+Items in initial action plan from 2015:

 • Access to public washrooms in the downtown area